What is the Making Work Pay Tax Credit?

 Making Work Pay Credit CAUTION:

 The Making Work Pay Credit was distributed over the course of 9 months in 2009 but it was spread out over all 12 months of 2010.
-Because of this, you may have noticed a slight decrease in your 2010 paychecks from what they were in 2009.
-Some taxpayers should pay special attention to their paychecks to make sure enough tax has been withheld.
+Because of this, their might have been a slight decrease in your 2010 paychecks from what they were in 2009.

 The Government Retiree Credit that was available in 2009 has expired and is not available for Tax Year 2010 and beyond.

-If you are amending your 2009 Tax Return or filing it late, you may need to know if you received the credit:
+If you are amending your 2009 Tax Return, you may need to know if you received the credit:

 How Do I Know if I Received the $250 Economic Recovery Payment?